What is asbestos

 In most cases, asbestos removal must be done by a licensed removalist.
 Unlicensed removal of limited amounts of non-friable asbestos is permitted under certain circumstances.

 Licensed removalists must comply with particular requirements when removing asbestos.
-They also must notify WorkSafe when removing asbestos.
+They must notify WorkSafe when removing asbestos.

 Asbestos in Victorian government buildings